-Virtual Machines (VMs) needed: Windows 7 and Kali Linux.
-The Kali Linux is the scanning VM and the Windows 7 is the target VM on the same network.
+Virtual Machines (VMs) needed: Kali Linux and Vulnerable Windows 7(64bit) VMs environment.
+The Kali Linux is the scanning VM and the Windows 7 is the target VM on the same network, to simulate what happens when you open a laptop in the airport or Starbucks.
 If you do not have a Cyber Range account or do not have a Range courses invite, then see your instructor for an invite or access code.

-[Note to instructors: This lab exercise requires an teacher and student accounts on the Cyber Range.
-To sign up please visit VirginiaCyberRange.org.]
+[Note to instructors: This lab exercise requires an account on the Cyber Range.
+To sign up for an account on The Range, please visit our Sign-Up page.
+Your students will also require an account on the Cyber Range; this will be explained in the setup of your course.]